-Knowing The Most Favourable Variants
+Knowing the Most Favorable Variants

 The first thing smart roulette players in Canada should look for are online casinos offering European Roulette games.

 Why?
 Because European Roulette tables feature only one zero as opposed to two in American Roulette games.
-Despite the American version providing a lot more action with that double zero, they also double the house edge, thus making them far less favourable to gamblers.
+Despite the American version providing a lot more action with that double zero, they also double the house edge, thus making them far less favorable to gamblers.
 (European Roulette has a house edge of around 2.6 percent as opposed to 5.25 percent for the American variant.)

 Playing the Outside Bets

-While your biggest scores will invariably be the ones with the longest odds (betting a single number pays a tasty 35/1), good Canuck roulette players with an eye on the long game will stick to European tables and wager on the outside bets.
+While your biggest scores will invariably be the ones with the longest odds (betting a single number pays a tasty 35/1), good Canadian roulette players with an eye on the long game will stick to European tables and wager on the outside bets.

 Playing the Inside Bets

 If you’re going to play inside bets to chase a big pot, remember that you don’t have to bet on just one number per roll.
 You can place bets on multiple numbers simultaneously, or even make split bets where one chip is placed between two numbers and if you hit, you get 17-1 on your money.
 While it’ll not be as favorable as playing outside bets, hitting the insides can result in some juicy, irregular wins.